How To Use

 The information included in the Soldier Search database was sourced directly from Coburn’s book and data entry was performed by volunteers under the direction of National Park Service staff.

 Although Coburn’s book is based on extensive primary source research, we understand that there are some limitations to the information provided in this book and therefore, in this database.
 For example, some companies did not submit muster rolls to the Provincial Congress.
 Other companies rose to the alarm but arrived too late to see action.
-Coburn explains some of his limitations on page 3 of the appendix (page 219 of the digitized version).
-Click here for a digitized version of Coburn’s book.
+Click here to read Coburn’s limitations on page 3 of the appendix.

 Additions and Corrections

 Help us grow!
 Due to the limitations of Coburn’s book, we invite you to suggest additions, deletions, and corrections to the Minute Man Soldier Search.
 We can only accept proposals that are based on primary source documents.
 Please contact us at firstname.lastname@example.org if you would like to propose any additional information to the database or correct an error.
 All submissions will be subject to review and must include the following information:

 - The soldier, town, or company you would like to add to the database.

 - Primary-source documentation such as government documents or first-hand accounts that confirm your proposed correction or addition.
 Please provide a full citation as this will be added to the “Note” sections of the new or corrected database entry.

 Please contact us at email@example.com for more information on how to submit proposed changes to the database.
 We will provide you with directions, citation guidelines, and online resources to perform your primary-source documentation.

 Patriots of Color